 HR is working with Vice President for Finance and Administration on the purchase of a dedicated scanner.
 It has been identified that a dedicate scanner just for HR may not be financially feasible at this time; thus a shared dedicated scanner for those divisions that will have heavy use for the Banner Document Management System (BDMS) is being considered.
 Joann Waki-Muna, HR Administrator on 05.01.2013

 3A4b.
 Does HR advertise or is considering advertising faculty positions within Micronesia to recruit faculty of Micronesia descent to contribute to the diversity profile of GCC Faculty?

+Feedbacks: The response barely addresses the recommendation.
+It did not reflect how many if any of the faculty members are of Micronesian decent.
+Also, the response should be written in a narrative form and not in bullets.
+The bulleted sentences or paragraphs when converting to narrative form should be re-arranged for a better flow.
+Additionally, the response to the recommendation should be expanded and the evidence or sources must be footnoted as per the report outline format.
+On some of the bulleted paragraph, sentences should be re-arranged for a better flow and the opening statement in the response should be enhanced (Refer to the example given in 3A3b).
+Also, the AIP should be followed as written in the ISER report and not to be written as a “Question” form.
+Additionally, the evidence must be tangible i.e. copy of job announcements and the different mediums that it was announced.

 - HR has been very proactive in this process by posting job announcements on the College’s website and utilizing their networks throughout Micronesia, the Region and Nationally for Faculty and other staff positions here at the College.
 Source: Interview w/ Joann Waki-Muna, HR Administrator on 11/30/12